Corporate Services Contact Us

 Table of Contents

-The term "Status quo" is a Latin phrase which refers to the current situation.
-This phrase is specifically related to religious, political and social matters.
-The status quo, in sociology, means the way things are currently in terms of social structure or values.
+In sociology, it means the way things are currently in terms of social structure or values.
 It refers to the current state of affairs in relation to a potential change in policy.

 When a party is directed to remain in the "status quo", a court will usually have limitations imposed.
 It is left to the civil law attorneys to guide their clients regarding their responsibilities not to have contempt of court, or the risk of having contempt, or breach the orders.